Druid Class Overview

-There are 3 specializations for Druids in Classic, unlike the 4 available on live.
-The Guardian specialization, which Druids can use to tank in Battle for Azeroth, does not exist and is instead part of Feral.
+There are three specializations for Druids in Classic, unlike the four available in retail.
+The Guardian specialization, which Druids can use to tank, does not exist in Classic and is instead included with Feral.

 - Balance — This is the ranged DPS specialization for Druids, but can also act as a versatile off-healer in most situations.
 Despite not performing well in PvE, this is a fairly strong choice in PvP.

 - Feral — In Classic, Feral acts as the tanking spec for Druids, as well as the melee DPS option.
 There are talents that impact both damage and survivability, so depending on your choices, you will be able to fill both roles.

 - Restoration — This is the healing specialization for Druids and is incredibly strong in PvP, as well as holding multiple spots in many raid groups.

 Resources as a Druid

 The primary resource used by Druids depends on the form they are currently in.

 - Druid Form — Mana